epiccakeking/rpm-ostree-gui/README.md

 # Installation

-Note: You may need to install pip first
+Note: For search to work you will need to install python-hawkey.

 From PyPi:
 ```